Guides

 The Peptide Decoder

-One row per peptide plus claim.
-The same molecule can have strong evidence for one indication and weak evidence for a wellness claim or a gray-market source.
+Each row grades one peptide for one claim.
+The same molecule can have strong evidence for one indication and little evidence for another.

 Evidence grades